Santa Cruz, California Population 2019

 Mexico assumed control of the mission in the 1820s, and the government tried to change the name to Pueblo de Figueroa.
-However, this didn’t stick and the name remained Santa Cruz.
+However, this didn’t stick, and the name remained Santa Cruz.
 Mission lands were broken into land grants during the 1830s and 1840s.
 It was also during the 1840s when immigrants began coming to Santa Cruz.
 When the territory was ceded to the United States following the Mexican-American War, California became a state in 1850.
-That year, Santa Cruz County was established and Santa Cruz was incorporated as a town 16 years later.
+That year, Santa Cruz County was established, and Santa Cruz was incorporated as a town 16 years later.

 In the 20th century, Santa Cruz began to build a reputation as being a city of social activism.
 The Resource Center for Nonviolence was established in 1976.
-In the 1990s, Santa Cruz designated itself as a nuclear-free zone, and its city council was the first the denounce the Iraq War in 2003.
+In the 1990s, Santa Cruz designated itself as a nuclear-free zone, and its city council was the first to denounce the Iraq War in 2003.
 The city also has progressive views and supports alternative lifestyles.
 It was one of the first cities in the country to approve medicinal marijuana, and it has the site of many protests, rallies, and even riots in 2010 that resulted in property damages of more than $100,000.

 The city is home to the University of California Santa Cruz.
 It is also a popular tourist destination, with people coming from all over to view such sites as the Santa Cruz Boardwalk and the redwood forests.
-The city’s economy primarily centers on tourism, education, technology and agriculture.
+The city’s economy primarily centers on tourism, education, technology, and agriculture.

-Santa Cruz Demographics
+Santa Cruz Population Statistics

-Santa Cruz’s population is almost three-quarters white, while blacks make up 1.8% of the population, Asians 7.7%, 9.5% from other races, 5.7% mixed race, and 19.4% are of Hispanic or Latino origin.
 The largest age group is people aged 18 to 24, accounting for over 29% of the total population.
 Over 13% of residents are under age 18, while 8.8% are at least 65 years old.
 The city’s median age is 29.9 years.
 There are slightly more female residents than males, with 99.7 men for every 100 women.
 Approximately 16.5% of the population lives below the federal poverty line.

 Santa Cruz’s top employer is the University of California at Santa Cruz, which provides jobs to over 7,600 people.
 The County of Santa Cruz, City of Santa Cruz, Plantronics and Santa Cruz Beach Boardwalk are other top employers in the city.